Tomas-M/mini-commander/README.md

     make
     ./mc

+    # Result of compilation is standalone 'mc' binary, it does not need anything else.
-    # there is no make install
+    # There is no make install because 'mc' would interfere with midnight commander.
-    # copy ./mc to your path if you like
+    # So install it manually, for example copy ./mc to your path if you like